ArktinenSieni/wunder-dungeons/locations/barkely_fortress.md

 A hallway divided by multiple walls.
 Possibly intended to be multiple rooms?
 In the last two rooms there are yellow mold.

+Besides the mold, one of the rooms is infested with two [Violet Fungus](https://www.dndbeyond.com/monsters/17046-violet-fungus)

 #### B1-3

 Connected to [room one](#B1-1)

 There is a cave in.
 With a DC 15 perception or investigation players can determine that the cave in was intentional.
 The floor is covered with shallow surface of water.
 The corners are infested with yellow mold.

+The room has eerie and threatning feeling...

 ### F1